25 High School Summer Engineering Programs in 2025

 - Electrical engineering

-Through the program, students gain confidence in their abilities as scientists and engineers, develop college skills, and interact with people at every stage of the STEM path—such as faculty, post-doctoral researchers, graduate students, undergraduate students, and high school teachers.
+During the six-week program, students work 30 to 35 hours a week on research and professional development—and interact with people at every stage of the STEM path, such as faculty, post-doctoral researchers, graduate students, undergraduate students, and high school teachers.

 The program is open to students from Illinois, Indiana, Kentucky, Michigan, Missouri, Iowa, and Wisconsin.